 McCall’s 7923, the dress from the Seventeen cover and the Crompton Corduroy ad, could be made sleeveless, as a jumper, and came with a blouse with zippers at the sleeves and back.
-The pattern also included the low-slung skinny belt and carriers (available in the shop):
+The pattern also included the low-slung skinny belt and carriers (

 Perhaps the rarest of these patterns, McCall’s 7932 is a short-sleeved top and skirt ensemble:

-Finally, McCall’s 7940 is a pattern for a high-waisted dress or jumper, short-sleeved blouse, and double-breasted jacket with standing collar (available in the shop):
+Finally, McCall’s 7940 is a pattern for a high-waisted dress or jumper, short-sleeved blouse, and double-breasted jacket with standing collar (

 André Courrèges’ futuristic style, high hemlines, and fresh trouser looks had made him a hit with the youthquake set.
 In a nod to this market, the illustrations show kitten heels and go-go boots, and the three patterns shown in Seventeen magazine have the text, “SEVENTEEN says: ‘It’s Young Fashion!'”
 Most of the Courrèges-look patterns were available in teen and junior sizes; one (M7923) was not available in misses’ sizes at all.
 (Of the two patterns in misses’ sizes only, M7938 and M7940, the former was featured in McCall’s magazine, though I’m not sure which issue.)
 It’s surprising that the patterns include no pantsuits: Courrèges was a great proponent of pants for the woman of the future.